michel-iwaniec/OverlayPal/README.md

 OverlayPal allows you to globally choose the sizes of sprites as well as background grid cells.

 1. Sprites can be 8x16 or 8x8.
-8x16 generally requires fewer sprites, while 8x8 sprites may have more success with converting images due to smaller palette granularity.
+8x16 generally requires fewer sprites, while 8x8 sprites may have more success with converting images due to finer palette selection.
 2. Backgrounds can use 16x16 or 8x8 palette grid cells.
 16x16 is the usual hardware limit on the NES, while 8x8 requires additional hardware such as the MMC5 mapper.

 ### Show/hide palette colors